 The link between games, apps and gambling

-Now I agree there is a link between online games, smartphone apps and gambling, however, the link was not made explicit in the article.
-It is not the nature of games that make the jump from games to gambling so prevalent but the mechanics of ‘freemium’ apps.
+Now I agree there is a link between online games, smartphone apps and gambling.it is not the nature of games that make the jump from games to gambling so prevalent but the mechanics of ‘freemium’ apps.

-Therefore, it stands to reason that a freemium game fan would find it easy to make the jump to gambling as they are looking for the same emotional hit that they would get from a freemium game.
-Again, as mentioned in the article “…they looked and sounded the same,”
+Therefore, it stands to reason that a freemium game fan would find it easy to make the jump to gambling.
+We are being primed to seek the same emotional hit that they would get from gambling.
+Again, as mentioned in the article ‘…they looked and sounded the same…’

-I understand that there is a lot of pressure on women to “be all things to all people” but the article makes no mention of the plight of men which, one would think, would and should be of equal value.
+I understand that there is a lot of pressure on women to ‘be all things to all people’.
+However, the article makes no mention of the plight of men.
+Which, one would think, would and should be of equal value.

-Male suicide in Britain is “now three and a half times that of women” due to the impact of societal values bestowed onto men (which I hasten to add also impact women).
-This is directly implicated in men’s reluctance to seek help and support (whether from friends or professionals) preferring to self-medicate with alcohol or drugs, and with all the consequences that holds for careers, relationships, social isolation and homelessness – all of which are known to be key risk factors for suicide.
+Male suicide in Britain is ‘now three and a half times that of women’ due to the impact of societal values bestowed onto men (which I hasten to add also impact women).
+This is directly implicated in men’s reluctance to seek help and support (whether from friends or professionals).
+Preferring to self-medicate with alcohol or drugs, and with all the consequences that hold for careers, relationships, social isolation and homelessness; All of which are known to be key risk factors for suicide.